China's Xiaomi tests selling phones in stores to pep up India sales

-MUMBAI Chinese smartphone maker Xiaomi Inc [XTC.UL] said it could sell more models in Indian stores while pursuing its primarily online-only strategy if it succeeds in selling enough Redmi Note 4G handsets through shops of carrier Bharti Airtel Ltd (BRTI.NS).
+MUMBAI Jan 7 Chinese smartphone maker Xiaomi Inc said it could sell more models in Indian stores while pursuing its primarily online-only strategy if it succeeds in selling enough Redmi Note 4G handsets through shops of carrier Bharti Airtel Ltd.

 Xiaomi entered India with online retailer Flipkart.com in July, selling phones through flash sales whereby availability is limited to short time frames.
 The online strategy cuts down on marketing and distribution costs, allowing Xiaomi to sell feature-rich phones at low prices.